MIC-DKFZ/MeisenMeister/README.md

 ## Citation

-If you use Meisenmeister in research, please cite:
+If you use MeisenMeister in research, please cite:

 Hamm, B., Kirchhoff, Y., Rokuss, M., and Maier-Hein, K., *MeisenMeister: A Simple Two Stage Pipeline for Breast Cancer Classification on MRI*, arXiv:2510.27326 [cs.CV], 2025.